 Ever since the stone age, humans have lived and hunted together.
 Big social groups and interactions between their members protected us against predators.
 Although we have exchanged tribes for corporations, the same rules still apply.
 Communication is fundamental for ensuring that every person in the company knows its value; that is essential when it comes to building a strong employer brand.

 Develop a transparent and consistent strategy for conveying your brand values to employees.
 A successful internal communication strategy needs to build a mutual dialogue between managers and employees.
-The usual channels of internal communications are intranet, office posters and displays, social media, email and internal messaging.
+The usual channels of internal communications are intranet, office posters and displays, social media, email, and internal messaging.
+Here’s another good resource on how to create an effective internal communication strategy.

-Let your employees be in the loop about everything that happens inside the brand and engaged with work culture.
-If workers feel alienated, they can be easily led astray from the brands’ vision and won’t notice the brands promise.
+Let your employees be in the loop about everything that happens inside the brand and engaged with the work culture.
+If workers feel alienated, they can be easily led astray from the brands’ vision and won’t notice the brand’s promise.

 Creating and implementing an internal branding process is a time consuming and costly investment.
 But its rewards are tangible and innumerable.
 Engaged employees recommend their brand’s services and products and have a good understanding of how to meet the consumers’ requirements, staff turnover will be much lower and operating income will increase over the years.
 All humans want to belong somewhere and have a greater purpose to work towards.
 Make from your brand just that, and your empowered employees will carry your brand to its success.